 Teaching your kids about conservation and the environment is a lot more than just recycling, but it doesn’t have to drastically alter your lifestyle either.
-There are dozens of small things that families can do to help conserve energy and natural resources, and many of them have the added bonus of saving you money!
-Read on for simple ways to help your crew go green both at home and out in the community.
+There are dozens of small things that families can do to go green, and many of them have the added bonus of saving you money!
+Read on for simple ways to help your crew help the planet.

 1. Pick up trash.
 Bring along a spare plastic bag or two to pick up wayside recycling or garbage on walks around the neighborhood.